Want to register

 References

-All references must be originals written specifically in support of the registration application, and must be signed and dated no earlier than three months before the date on which the application is received by the Board.
+The references must be either the original document, signed and dated no earlier than three months before the date on which the application is received by the Board and posted with the applicants application or the referee can email the reference directly to the Board at , noting the applicants name in the subject line.

-Referees should know the applicant for at least 12 months and ideally in a professional capacity unless they are providing a character reference.
-References can also be emailed directly to the Board by the referee.
+Referees should know the applicant for at least 12 months and ideally in a professional capacity, unless they are providing a character reference.
+Family members and friends are not suitable referees.

-The Board requires that you provide a record of criminal convictions (e.g. Police Clearance Certificate (South Africa); FBI Criminal Conviction Information/Fingerprint Information & State level Police Clearance (USA); ACRO Police Clearance Certificate (UK)) or equivalent documentation from each country you have lived in for longer than three months within the past five years.
+The Board requires that you provide a record of criminal convictions (e.g. Police Clearance Certificate (South Africa); FBI Criminal Conviction Information/Fingerprint Information & State level Police Clearance (USA); Australian Federal Police Certificate; ACRO Police Clearance Certificate (UK)) or equivalent documentation from each country you have lived in within the past five years for longer than three months.

 This is to inform the Board of any convictions you may have had in your former country or countries of residence.

-The record must not be more than six months old and must cover the entire period you were residing in that country.
+The record must not be more than six months old and must include all names the applicant is/was known by.

 Note: A conviction does not necessarily preclude the granting of registration.
 Any convictions will be considered by the Board on a case-by-case basis.
 If you have a conviction, you should also submit an explanatory letter about the conviction to the Board.